 Like an indexed universal life policy, a variable universal life insurance policy is also made up of life insurance and fund allocation.
 It is different, however, because you put the money in various account funds.
 The policy owner makes the financial decisions of where to put that money.
 Again, if you aren’t a regular investor this can wind up being a lot of work, and if you don’t make smart choices on where to put your policy’s money, then your policy value can be severely harmed.
 Variable Life Insurance often has “hidden” fees that make it a poor choice.
 While there may be some good options out there for the more astute investor, most people should steer clear of VULs.

-The difference between guaranteed universal life and indexed or variable universal life, is, that as the name suggests, there are some guarantees.
+The difference between guaranteed universal life insurance and indexed or variable universal life, is, that as the name suggests, there are some guarantees.
 This policy guarantees a lot of positive things:

 - You can set premiums that last a lifetime—even if you live to 105 and beyond